-1) to reduce or eliminate the possibility of loss of reputation and credibility of ERGO, resulting from failure to observe or incorrect application of applicable laws and/or ERGO internal regulations, as well as significant standards of ERGO Group and local supervisory authorities;

-2) to promote corporate culture through active value management including establishment of a tone-from-the-top concerning compliance matters;

-3) to support ERGO Board and executives in their actions aimed at mitigating or eliminating compliance risks;

-4) define a communication strategy to staff / management concerning Compliance matters (e.g. newsletter, tips etc.).
+- Adherence to external and internal requirements; - prevention of reputational risks and prevention of liability as well as criminal liability risks of ERGO, resulting from failure to observe or incorrect application of applicable laws and/or ERGO internal regulations, as well as significant standards of ERGO Group and local supervisory authorities; - adequate management of conflicts of interest; - adequate protection of customer interests; - to promote corporate culture through active value management including establishment of a tone-from-the-top concerning compliance matters; - to support ERGO Board and executives in their actions aimed at mitigating or eliminating compliance risks; - define a communication strategy to staff / management concerning Compliance matters (e.g. newsletter, tips etc.).